 Who can join?

 Our support groups are for anyone who has experienced a death related loss.
 The current support groups offer support for different types of bereavements and are outline below.
-During 2021 we are offering a new group to support those effected by death related loss due to the COVID-19 pandemic.
+During 2021 we began offering a new group to support those effected by death related loss due to the COVID-19 pandemic.

 To join a Support Group call ACGB on (03) 92652100 of Freecall 1800 642 066 to discuss current vacancies and organise an intake appointment with one of our friendly intake workers.

 For the COVID-19 Support Group please call 1800 22 22 00 to find out more information or make an intake appointment.